Home / Uncategorized / Holidays in Philly: A Master Guide

 1500 Arch St.

 Now walk across the street to Love Park, where Christmas Village is in full swing.
 To call this just a holiday market is a great injustice, because this is basically a month of holiday cheer in the middle of Philadelphia.
-Modeled after the traditional Christmas markets in Germany, this annual market features over 80 vendors in wooden booths selling authentic European food, ornaments, crafts, clothing, and more from all over the world.
-You can also buy your Christmas tree here (as well as ornaments and other decorations), at the Christmas Tree Stand.
+Modeled after the traditional Christmas markets in Germany, this annual market features over 120 vendors in rustic, wooden cottages selling authentic European food, ornaments, crafts, clothing, and more from all over the world.

 Photograph courtesy of Visit Philadelphia.

-In addition to the amazing assortment of wares, there are festive events all month long including live music, storytimes, wine tastings, and visits with Santa!
-They also have great food, from waffles to mulled wine (Pro tip: buy the commemorative mug for discount refills—you won’t be sorry).
-New to Christmas Village this year is a beer garden, too!
+In addition to the amazing assortment of wares, there are festive events all month long including live music, story times, spirit tastings, and visits with Santa!
+They also have great food, from waffles to mulled wine (Pro tip: buy the commemorative mug for discount refills—you won’t be sorry), and don’t forget to visit “The Alm,” the village’s own authentic German Beer Garden, where you can sip local, specialty beers brewed exclusively for the Village.

 Macy’s: Santaland, Dickens Village and the Christmas Light Show